7yPh00N/Distance_Prediction_Plugin/README.md

 3. Add the following line to the file: `distance_prediction.amxx`

-4. Save the file and restart your game.
+4. Save the file and restart your game